AhmadHammad21/Skin-Permeation/README.md

 2. AI Models: Develop regression models using [Scikit-Learn](https://scikit-learn.org/stable/) with algorithms such as MLR, ensemble methods, and artificial neural networks.
 3. Cluster Analysis: Predict FDA-approved drug permeability, conduct K-means clustering, and use the [Anatomical Therapeutic Chemical (ATC)](https://www.who.int/tools/atc-ddd-toolkit/atc-classification) code for drug classification.
 ![Workflow Methodology](./images/workflow.jpg)

-## Results

-Explore the outcomes of the developed predictive models, including R-squared, RMSE, and MAE metrics.
-Visualize the systematic study design workflow chart and the clustering of FDA-approved drugs based on their descriptors.

-## Discussion

-Engage in discussions around the implications of the study results, potential applications in drug development, and future research directions.

 ## Contributing